Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Conclusion

 \section{Conclusion}

 We examined how the disclosure of AI authorship in writing influences readers’ perceptions across different acts of writing.
-Our user study with 261 participants revealed that disclosure generally erodes trust, caring, competence, and likability, particularly in social and emotional contexts.
-However, we found that these negative effects are moderated by a reader's AI literacy and by the extent to which human effort and agency remain perceptible.
-Our findings demonstrate that the social acceptance of AI-mediated writing depends not just on the content but on how human intentionality is communicated and perceived.
-Based on these insights, we offer design implications for AI writing tools that emphasize context-sensitive transparency, visibility of human effort, and literacy building to sustain authenticity.
-Our work calls for re-imagining AI writing assistance as a co-creative partnership and relational process where technology amplifies, rather than replaces, human expression and empathy.
-Future research should explore these dynamics across different cultures and over time as AI becomes more deeply integrated into our communicative practices.
+Our study with 261 participants revealed that disclosure generally erodes perceptions of trustworthiness, caring, competence, and likability, particularly within social and emotional contexts.
+However, these negative effects are moderated by the reader's AI literacy and the degree to which human effort and agency remain visible.
+Our findings demonstrate that the social acceptability of AI-mediated writing hinges not merely on textual quality, but on how human intentionality is communicated and perceived.
+Based on these insights, we propose design implications for AI writing tools that prioritize context-sensitive transparency, the preservation of human effort, and the cultivation of AI literacy to sustain authenticity.
+Our work advocates for re-imagining AI writing assistance as a co-creative partnership and relational process where technology amplifies, rather than replaces, human expression and empathy.
+As AI becomes increasingly embedded in our communicative practices, future research must continue to explore these dynamics across diverse cultural contexts and longitudinal timelines.